fiugd/beta/.NOTES/releases/bartokv0.4.3.md

 started: 2021-04-20
 release: TBD

+- [ ] copy is not hooked up in tree

-- [ ] .keep files seem to not be created for new folder
+- [ ] cp command works properly for files
-- [ ] terminal commands do not terminate properly
+- [ ] cp command works properly for folders

 - [ ] sw freaks and app doesn't crash well:
 	- [ ] with dragging a file from one new folder to another new folder
 - [ ] rename file and folder need to be verified